Markram71/Half-Hour-Puzzle-Solver/README.md

 ![Picture of 6 pink elements which can be combined to create a 3x3x3 cube](pink-elements-of-half-hour-puzzle.jpeg)

 ## The Puzzle Solver
+This puzzle is solved with the simple Python script `HalfHour-Puzzle-Solver.py`.
+This script is neither pretty, nor well structure, has hardly any documentation, is not optimized for performance may it be speed or memory usage.
+But it does the job, it was fun to develop and it tought me a bit about programming in Python.

+I am quite sure you can simply copy and paste it into any Python environment and let it run there.

 ## The Result